DataDog/documentation/content/en/tracing/visualization/_index.md

 You can tag spans in the form of key-value pairs to isolate in the Trace View or slice/dice on in Trace Search & Analytics.
 Tags can be either added to a single span or globally to all spans.
 On this request `merchant.store_name`, `merchant.tier`, etc. have been added as tags to the span.

-{{< img src="tracing/visualization/span_tag" alt="span tag" responsive="true">}}
+{{< img src="tracing/visualization/span_tag.png" alt="span tag" responsive="true">}}

-To get started adding tags to span in your application our guide is [here][15].
+To get started tagging spans in your application, our walkthrough is [here][15].

 After a tag has been added to a span, to search and query on the tag in Trace Search & Analytics, click on it and add it as a [facet][16].
+Once this is done, the value of this tag is stored for all new traces and can be used in the search bar, the Facet Panel, and in the Trace graph query.

 {{< img src="tracing/trace_search_and_analytics/search/create_facet.png" style="width:50%;" alt="Create Facet" responsive="true" style="width:50%;">}}

-Once this is done, the value of this tag is stored for all new traces and can be used in the search bar, the Facet Panel, and in the Trace graph query.

 ## Further Reading